zulip/zulip/docs/subsystems/html-css.md

   to eliminate patched third-party code from the project.
 - Our own JavaScript and TypeScript files live under `static/js`.
 Ideally, new modules should be written in TypeScript (details on this policy below).
-- CSS/Sass files lives under `static/styles`.
+- CSS files live under `static/styles`.
 - Portico JavaScript ("portico" means for logged-out pages) lives under `static/js/portico`.
 - Custom SVG graphics living under `static/assets/icons` are compiled into